6 close friends on a backcountry ski trip identified as among those killed in devastating avalanche

 The Blackbird Mountain Guides group had spent three days traversing Castle Peak’s wild terrain and staying in huts near Donner Summit — an area that before 2020 was closed to the public for nearly a century.

-As the group made their way back to civilization Tuesday morning, one of the skiers spotted an oncoming avalanche, said Nevada County sheriff’s operations Capt.
-Rusty Greene, citing a survivor’s account.
+As the skiers trekked home on the final day, the snowpack had formed a weak layer that had been loaded up with snow, making conditions ripe for an avalanche, according to Chris Feutrier, USDA forest supervisor for the Tahoe National Forest.
+The area was under the second-highest level, a 4 of 5, of an avalanche threat Tuesday.

-Moon said the avalanche was classified as a 2.5 on a five-level scale that measures the destructive potential of moving avalanche debris.
+At 11:30 a.m., the Nevada County dispatch center received a 911 call reporting the avalanche, Moon said.
+The avalanche was classified as a 2.5 on a five-level scale that measures the destructive potential of moving avalanche debris, the sheriff said.

 “A two would bury a person.
 A three would bury a house, and it’s right in the middle of those two,” Moon told CNN.